GeekySingh/flutter_stacked_architecture_with_retrofit/README.md

 - Use dependency injection for layers separation
 - Code generator to generate boilerplate code for navigation and
 - Make api calls using Retrofit plugin (mostly Android developers might be familier with it).

+Apart from the basic architecture setup, this sample also demonstrates

+- Easy data sharing between the screens
+- more will be added soon...